deis/deis/client/README.rst

 ---------------

-Deploy a wide range of languages and frameworks with a simple git push using Heroku Buildpacks or Dockerfiles.
+Deploy a wide range of languages and frameworks with a simple git push using Heroku Buildpacks or (coming soon) Dockerfiles.
 Use custom Chef layers to deploy databases, middleware and other add-on services.

 Control everything